 See our guide to reading your own energy meter

 Learn how to submit a reading using the AGL Energy App.

 Learn how to submit a reading using My Account.

 Find out more information about Self Service Meter Read Still need help reporting your monthly meter read?
-Give us a call on 131 245.
+Contact us.

 If there's safe and clear access to your meter, you don't have to be at the property during the installation*.
 For example, please ensure there are no obstacles around the meter (including debris, vegetation, pests or animals) and that any gates or meter boxes are unlocked.
 If you have concerns about accessibility of the meter, please contact us ahead of your scheduled visit.